abhinav-nath/all-about-aws/notes/ec2-storage-options.md

 - Setup rules to retain deleted snapshots so that you can recover them after an accidental deletion
 - Specify retention (from 1 day to 1 year)

+---

+### EBS Encryption

+- When you create an encrypted EBS volume, you get the following:
+  - Data at rest is encrypted inside the volume
+  - All the in-flight data moving between the instance and the volume is encrypted
+  - All snapshots are encrypted
+  - All volumes created from the snapshot are encrypted
+- Encryption has a minimal impact on latency
+- EBS encryption leverages keys from KMS (AES-256)
+- Copying an unencrypted snapshot allows encryption
+- Snapshots of encrypted volumes are also encrypted

+#### Encrypt an unencrypted EBS volume

+- Create an EBS snapshot of the volume
+- Encrypt the snapshot (using copy)
+- Create new EBS volume from the encrypted snapshot (the new volume will also be encrypted)
+- Now you can attach the encrypted volume to the original EC2 instance

 ## Amazon EC2 Instance Store <img align="right" width="100" src="https://user-images.githubusercontent.com/48696735/180611522-8dca9ee7-3a27-4fab-ae2b-bb3997254ca8.png">